 5 Ways to Avoid Disputes in the Construction Industry

-Over the last 18 years, I have had the privilege of representing homeowners, developers, general contractors and subcontractors in a very wide variety of disputes that require construction litigation – everything from single-family homeowners to the largest condominium and apartment projects on the west coast.
+Over the last 18 years, I’ve practiced as a construction law attorney and have had the privilege of representing homeowners, developers, general contractors and subcontractors in a very wide variety of disputes that require construction litigation – everything from single-family homeowners to the largest condominium and apartment projects on the west coast.
 And, I can tell you after all these years that there exists a similar common set of themes.
 I can also tell you that avoiding these mistakes is not a panacea, but it will give you a distinct advantage going forward:

 - Always Get A Contract